cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Functionally, this expands n random bytes from a key derived from the CSPRNG output and signature over a fixed string (tag1).
 See {{tag-gen}} for details about how "tag1" and "tag2" should be generated and used per invocation of the randomness wrapper.
-Expand() generates a string that is computationally indistinguishable from a truly random string of length n.
+Expand() generates a string that is computationally indistinguishable from a truly random string of n bytes.
 Thus, the security of this construction depends upon the secrecy of H(Sig(sk, tag1)) and G(n).
 If the signature is leaked, then security of G'(n) reduces to the scenario wherein randomness is expanded directly from G(n).